alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 A copied project name does not create Anchor Confirmation.

-A copied creator name does not create Anchor Confirmation.
+A copied contact name does not create Anchor Confirmation.

 A copied Anchor ID does not create Anchor Confirmation.